Uniswap/docs/docs/V3/concepts/oracle.md

 ----

-Ticks are signed integers, and can be expressed as a negative number, so for any circumstances where `token0` is of a lower value than `token1`, a negative tick value will be returned by `tickCumulative` and a relative value of `< 1` will be returned by a calculation of `token0` in terms of `token1`.
+Ticks are signed integers and can be expressed as a negative number, so for any circumstances where `token0` is of a lower value than `token1`, a negative tick value will be returned by `tickCumulative` and a relative value of `< 1` will be returned by a calculation of `token0` in terms of `token1`.